 You Can't Travel With It.

-It’s against the law since marijuana is still illegal on a federal level and the Transportation Security Administration (TSA) is a federal agency.
+Though an increasing number of U.S. states have legalized recreational and medical marijuana, it is still illegal on the federal level.
+Air travel with marijuana remains against the law, as the Transportation Security Administration (TSA) is a federal agency.
 When it comes to stats, about 55 million people pass through Denver International Airport each year.
 In 2015, officers stopped 30 people traveling with pot, according to 9News.
 None were issued citations, but they did toss out their stashes before boarding their planes.